 The Scary Derriery

-“Rufus, no more potty talk,” Mom says setting the kitchen table.
+“Rufus, quit the potty talk,” Mom tells the boy while setting the table.

 “You had to sit in time out?”
 Rufus answers.